Master of Professional Accountancy | Frequently Asked Questions

 No. We do not accept WES evaluations since WES services are non-binding and do not have the authority to overrule the evaluations conducted by UCI's Graduate Division.
 WES is considered a suggested guide and not an official evaluation of your credentials.

-If you are admitted and have decided to attend UCI, send your official transcripts to:
+If you are admitted and have decided to attend UCI, send your degree granting institution official transcript to:

 120 Aldrich Hall